FletcherCon/temp-works-carbon-calculator/README.md

-# temp-works-carbon-calculator
-An interactive carbon calculator app for temporary works!

 # Temporary Works Carbon Calculator

 A web-based tool for calculating embodied carbon emissions from temporary works in construction projects, based on the Groundforce Shorco methodology.